 - Citizenship test required?
 No

 - Passive income pathway available?
 Yes

-At Digital Émigré, we’ve done extensive research into citizenship pathways across the whole of the European Union.
-Malta is the absolute fastest route available for high net worth individuals with sufficient capital to invest.
+Malta is the fastest route to EU citizenship for high net worth individuals with sufficient capital to invest.

 Just like any EU country, getting citizenship of Malta grants you comprehensive EU rights.
 You’ll get the freedom to live, work, study and retire across 30 countries.
 You’ll also be part of the amazing EU project, the largest community of nations in history.